 There are doors lead out from the waiting room, the edge of the ferry terminal closest to the depot, and even from the station walkway itself — from right next to the closest entrance to PATH, with "R.R.
 Trains and Subway," written in gold leaf — to Warrington Plaza.
 Warrington Plaza is the modern name for what was once the entrance for vehicle traffic to the ferry boats.
 It is no longer open to public vehicle traffic and is at the dead end of Hudson Place.
 Here is the best close up view of the limited streetside facade of the building.
 The back of the ferry docks is still covered in construction equipment with newly erected walls beneath a second floor of windows (some with air conditioners) in the copper upper facade with gabled roofs.
 Faint lettering still says 'Ferries to New York.'
 The waiting room has a similar green copper facade.
 This area has a high suspended brown awning above the entrance doors to the waiting room.
 A large gold leaf sign on brown says 'Waiting Room' on the front of the awning.
 Lackawanna Railway is in gold on top of the copper facade.
 The recently rebuilt clock tower (a brown color) is located on the roof of the building just beyond it.
 The building extends out a bit still covered in copper and divides Warrington Plaza from the bus loop which makes track 1 shorter.
 The backside of this building near the five bay covered bus loop has been modifed with an ugly concrete facade and NJ Transit Welcomes You to Hoboken Terminal stenciled on it in large letters next to a column.

 Being at sea level, the rail yards and waiting room were flooded (in the waiting room the floodwaters were five feet high) during Superstorm Sandy at the end of October 2012.
 This totally ruined the substation for electric operations into the terminal.
 All train service was suspended for over a week with limited service from Port Jervis via the Main Line finally starting to resume on November 6, 2012, and the other branches slowly returning, with Gladstone Branch service finally returning on December 3, 2012.
 The electrical catenary system into the station was fried.
 Service on the Morris & Essex Lines and the Gladstone branch normally that normally uses Arrow MU cars is operating using NJT's new dual-mode Bombardier ALP-45DPs.
 These trains run under diesel out of Hoboken to Newark Broad Street where the pantograph is raised for electric operations to the final destinations.
-As of February 2013 electric service still hasn't returned and is projected to finally return in Spring 2013.
+Electric Service into Hoboken was finally restored with the rebuilding on the substation on Sunday, March, 24, 2013.
 The Hoboken PATH station was extensively damaged from flooding and service didn't resume there until December 19, 2012.

 The station building was originally thought to be fine after a thorough scrubbing from the mud the Hudson River left behind and was fully reopened to the public in November.
 On December 19, the waiting room and entire building was closed by experts concerned about mold build-up from the floodwaters.
 The ticket offices and customer service office are now relocated to separate trailers outside along the walkway that connect the tracks.
 All of the stores are also closed for cleaning and mold prevention.
 Restrooms were originally inside an idling 'warming' train and soon in a number of port-a-johns scattered outside the station in Warrington Plaza.
 The building was given a much more thorough cleaning and the waiting room reopened on January 29, 2013.
-When it reopened (and as of February 15) the building still lacks indoor plumbing with port-a-johns in Warrington Plaza.
+When it reopened the building still lacked indoor plumbing with port-a-johns in Warrington Plaza.
 The ticket and customer service offices are still in trailers outside.
 Large plywood boxes are in the middle of the grand waiting room, the historic wooden benches still being restored.
-The Tiffany windows and some of the doors are covered in plastic tarps for protection as the station restoration continues.
+The Tiffany windows and some of the doors are covered in plastic tarps for protection.
+Plumbing was restored with the restrooms reopening in August 19, 2013.
+The historic wooden benches took even longer, a full year, to rebuild and they were finally returned to passenger seating in November 2013.
+The foot court finally fully reopened in January 2014.